First-Year Election

 Appealing an ESB Decision

 Any party adversely affected by a decision of the Election Supervisory Board may file an appeal with the Student Government Supreme Court.
-Before the poles close, appeals must be filed within twenty-four (24) hours after the adverse decision is announced.
+Before the polls close, appeals must be filed within twenty-four (24) hours after the adverse decision is announced.
 After the polls close, an appeal must be filed within twelve (12) hours after the adverse decision is announced.
-The decision of the Election Supervisory Board shall stand and shall have full effect until the appeal is heard and decided by the Student Government Supreme Court.
+The decision of the Election Supervisory Board shall stand and have full effect until the appeal is heard and decided by the Student Government Supreme Court.

 Please see the First-Year Election timeline for additional dates and deadlines related to the election.